0bob0/TAFE-C-/README.md

 <ul>
   <li>Methods (or Functions) are a good way to start dividing your code up</li>
-  <li>Each method should have 1 function - i.e. add 2 numbers together - it will make your code easier to read, t'shoot and manage later on when your programs become a lot bigger</li>
+  <li>Each method should have 1 function - i.e. add 2 numbers together - it will make your code easier to read, troubleshoot and manage later on when your programs become a lot bigger</li>
 </ul>
 <h3>TASK - Project 6</H3>
 <hr> <br>